JurajNyiri/HomeAssistant-Tapo-Control/README.md

 ### Network

-Following (v)LAN ports **must be open** in firewall for the camera to access your Tapo Camera from Home Assistant:
+Following (v)LAN ports **must be open** in firewall for the camera to access your Tapo Device from Home Assistant:

 Chimes: